tengfei-emory/scBatch/README.md

 de=0.1
 ```

 Simulate a scRNA-seq data with four batches and four biological groups by splatter.
-The location and scale parameter of batch effects are fixed for quicker convergence of algorithm.
+The location and scale parameter of batch effects are fixed as 0.1 for quicker convergence of algorithm.
 More complicated batch effect mechanism will take longer to reach satisfied results.

 ```{r}
 sim.groups <- splatSimulate(nGenes=p, batchCells = c(n/4,n/4,n/4,n/4), batch.facLoc=c(0.1,0.1,0.1,0.1),